Visit Tulum: Top 21 Things To Do and Must-See Attractions

 • The House of the Columns, House of Halach Uinic, House of the Chultun, House of the Cenote, etc.

-And don’t forget to go down to the beach of the ruins (included in the entrance fee) to enjoy the Caribbean Sea and get a different perspective of the archaeological site.
+You should also visit the beach of the ruins (it’s included in the entrance fee).
+It’s a great place to enjoy the Caribbean Sea and see the archaeological site from a different angle!

 • If you want to hire a guide, you can also read the signs in English/Spanish.

-• To get to the ruins of Tulum from town: 10 minutes by car from Tulum town or by combi (taken in front of the 7 Eleven on Carretera Federal 307, 20$MXN).
+• To get to the ruins of Tulum from town: 10 minutes by car from Tulum town or by combi (taken in front of the 7 Eleven on Carretera Federal 307, 20 pesos).

 • To go to the ruins from Playa del Carmen: by ADO bus (1h, 58-110 pesos depending on the time) – as a destination, choose “Tulum archeological zone” and not just “Tulum”.